groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/using-signature-appearances/sign-documents-with-additional-image-adjustments.md

 url: signature/net/sign-documents-with-additional-image-adjustments
 title: Sign documents with additional image adjustments
 weight: 1
-description:  This article explains how to use different image adjustment with electronic signatures on document page.
+description: " This article explains how to use different image adjustment with electronic signatures on document page."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False